-2.5.
-Vision Insurance
+2.3.3 Vision Insurance: Full-time Employees

-The County shall provide one or more options for vision insurance coverage for eligible employees and dependents.
-The County shall pay an amount equal to the employee-only premium for the least expensive vision insurance plan, and any increases thereto, for the term of this memorandum.
-Dependent vision coverage, at the employee's expense, is available to regular employees.
+The County shall provide vision insurance coverage for eligible employees.
+The County may also offer buy-up plan options.
+Employees will receive the employee-only tier coverage at 100% for all vision plans, excluding the buy-up option, and any increases thereto, for the term of this memorandum.
+Any premium cost over the standard plan shall be paid by the employee.
+Dependent coverage is available at the employee's expense.